 Even if we were prepared to accept that manoeuvre the report makes the unrealistic assumption that, faced with a downturn there would be no fiscal or monetary response.
 The smallest stimulus would surely nudge that figure into positive territory.

 The IMF also provided warnings of a post-vote recession.
 It too offered two scenarios.
 In the limited scenario GDP would fall by 1.5 per cent by 2019 and in the adverse scenario by 5.5 per cent over the same period.
 Again these are falls relative to a baseline of GDP after a remain vote.

 Tracking down the relevant IMF staff report uncovers this useful graph.
 In one scenario growth dips but remains a long way from recession, in the other a recession is visible.

 Firstly, the idea that there was a confident consensus that a leave vote would cause a recession is wrong.
 In each case the possibility of a recession was acknowledged but given too much emphasis in the reporting.
 A closer look shows that the Bank was not making a forecast, the IMF was more nuanced and the Treasury report lacked credibility.

 Secondly, even taking account of the exaggerations, it is clear that most analyses expected a greater negative impact than has so far occurred.
 It may have been correct to warn of the risks which conventional economics would identify.
 We avoided those risks and should be relieved.
 Investment and consumer spending, for example, have continued better than expected.

 Risks remain but they should probably be set in the context of the wider state of the economy – household leverage, low productivity and stagnant incomes.
 EU exit is not the only factor.

-Jos Gallacher represents Labour International on the National Policy Forum of the Labour PartySign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Jos Gallacher represents Labour International on the National Policy Forum of the Labour PartySign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.